-The Blyde River Canyon Reserve ( the Motlatse ) which forms part of the Drakensberg escarpment is the third deepest canyon in the world and may be the largest ‘green canyon’ due to its lush subtropical foliage.
+The Blyde River Canyon Reserve (Motlatse Canyon Provincial Nature Reserve) which forms part of the Drakensberg escarpment is the third deepest canyon in the world and may be the largest ‘green canyon’ due to its lush subtropical foliage.
 It has some of the deepest precipitous cliffs of any canyon and is on average around 800m deep.

 The highest point, Mariepskop is 1944m above sea level whilst the lowest point where the river leaves the canyon is slightly less than 560m.
 This means that by some measure the Canyon is approx 1400m deep.